turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/queries.md

   terminating_rule_match_details;
 ```

-### Requests without labels
+### Identify requests missing labels

-Labels in AWS WAF are metadata tags applied to web requests that match specific rules within a Web ACL.
-These labels provide context on why a request was flagged, blocked, or allowed.
+Retrieve requests that do not contain labels, which help in categorizing and identifying the reason for request handling.

 ```sql
 select